benhook1013/space-game/README.md

   - Simplex noise modulates density for subtle clusters.
   - Weighted radius/brightness spread (≈80% tiny, 19% small, 1% medium) with optional
     colour jitter adds variation.
-  - Cache star data per chunk and draw via a `CustomPainter`, translating by `-playerPosition` so the player flies over a static field.
+  - Each chunk pre-renders to a cached `Picture`, dropping tiles outside a small margin around the camera, then draws with a translation of `-playerPosition` so the player flies over a static field.
 Draw faint stars first for smoother blending.
+A `debugDrawTiles` flag can outline tiles during development.

 ## 🔮 Future Plans